coreybobco/generativepoetry-py/README.md

 intratextually_associated_words('metamorphosis', sample_size=10)  # Words that statistically frequently appear in the same text intratextually_associated_word('metamorphosis')  # 1 at random

+print_poem(poem) # Adds a couple newlines around the poem so you can screenshot your creation in the terminal

 print(poem_from_word_list(['crypt', 'lost', 'ghost', 'time'])) laced kept crypts  or  corrupt...   toast?